it-bens/shopware-remote-api-test-runner/README.md

 return $this->content;
 ```

-The code reads the raw request content via the PHP input stream ... which is read-only.
-The data of the authentication request is overwritten with the content of the actual request sent to the Shopware instance before the authentication procedure. **The result: if the request contains a body, the authentication fails.**
+The code reads the raw request content via the PHP input stream.
+The data of the authentication request is overwritten with the content of the actual request sent to the Shopware instance before the authentication procedure. **The result: if the request isn't a authentication request anyways, the authentication fails.**

-Because the input stream is read-only, I couldn't find a way to hook into this process and prevent the data override without a massive intervention into the Shopware core.
+Because the PHP input stream is read-only, I couldn't find a way to hook into this process and prevent the data override without a massive intervention into the Shopware core.
 That's why I discarded the automated authentication feature.
 </details>

 ## What's next?